GorgonzolaRex/wizardry-daphne-guide/docs/events/otherworld-adventurers/otherworld-adventurers-guide.md

     === "Grade"

         - The most straight forward variable to progress.
 It is based only on the MC's Grade and not the rest of your team.
 Passing the Grade Exam is not sufficient.
 You must spend the tags and promote your MC.
         - New players will want to target Steel Grade, if possible.
 If you already at Copper Grade, then you will likely have Seven Luminaries junk unlocked.
+If not, then you are likely missing the A1 or A2 True ending.
         - If Arna does not immediately offer you the Grade Exam at level 40 or 50 this is a helpful indicator that your Reputation level is lagging.
-You will likely have to do additional Reputation grinding after hitting Steel Grade and clearing A3 F3 Necrocore or A3 F7 Doll to unlock Seven Luminaries.
+You will likely have to do additional Reputation grinding after hitting Steel Grade and clearing A3 F3 Necrocore or A3 F7 Doll.

     === "Abyss Progression"